pay-theory/dynamorm/docs/testing/integration-test-guide.md

-# DynamORM v1.0.2 - Integration Testing Guide
+# DynamORM Integration Testing Guide

-## Critical Issues Found
+## Overview

-**The existing integration tests have never been run** because they use incorrect initialization patterns (`dynamorm.Config` instead of `session.Config`).
-This explains why the nil pointer dereference and other issues weren't caught before release.
+This guide covers best practices for integration testing with DynamORM, including setup with DynamoDB Local and common testing patterns.

 ## Prerequisites